curzel-it/bit-therapy/README.md

 ## What's a Desktop Pet?

-It's just a cute little animal that lives in your computer.
+It's just a cute little pet or animal that lives in your computer.

 The most popular one was probably the [eSheep](https://github.com/Adrianotiger/desktopPet) for Windows 95.